colinspear/recently-played/README.md

 ## Deployment

-- Lambda Packaging: see build.sh in lambdas/process_to_csv/
+- Lambda packaging: see build_docker.sh in lambdas/process_to_csv/
-- Streamlit Cloud: configured via .streamlit/secrets.toml and environment variables
+- Streamlit Cloud: set LISTENING_CSV_URL as an env var

-## Legacy Components

-The fetch_recent_plays_legacy function was the original ingestion Lambda used to retrieve recent Spotify listening history and push it to S3.
-While it is no longer actively developed, it remains a core upstream component of the pipeline and is preserved here for completeness.
+- Daily redeploy: see .github/workflows/daily-refresh.yml